MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 | 6           | ipv6hint        | IPv6 address hints              | (This document) |
 | 65280-65534 | keyNNNNN        | Private Use                     | (This document) |
 | 65535       | key65535        | Reserved ("Invalid key")        | (This document) |

-TODO: do we also want to reserve a range for greasing?

 ## Registry updates {#registry-updates}